CSE301

 Observe the use of the alternative operator <|> to try matching different number words, as well as the monadic sequencing operator >> to return a value in the case of a match.

-parseCmd is our general-purpose parser for commands, which can be either climbing commands, meditation commands, or quitting.
+parseCmd is our general-purpose parser for commands, which can be either climbing commands, meditation commands, or the quit command.

 parseCmd :: Parser String Cmd